"We grew the business to a good profitable margin."

 Many East African Asians with prosperous businesses in Kenya and Uganda had to make a restart after making Britain their new home.

 The majority were in self-employment, being their own bosses when residing in East Africa also.

 Thus, after finding their feet and settling predominately in the Midlands and Greater London, many of them went into business.

-A fairly large number of Gujarati and Punjabi families made the decision to invest in the retail sector.
+A fairly large number of Gujarati and Punjabi families decided to invest in the retail sector.